-The creation and improvement of footpaths and cycle ways in the Neighbourhood Area will be supported along with the following specific proposals:
+The creation and improvement of footpaths and cycle ways will be supported along with the following specific proposals:

-- a) A safe walking route from Lowick village to the Community Orchard, should the orchard re-open, as shown on the policies map; - b) Walking routes to and between local heritage sites and routes linking the pilgrimage routes of St. Cuthbert's Way and St. Oswald's Way with footpaths in the Parish where feasible. - c) A circular Parish Walk following its boundary is being developed as shown on the policies map. - 4.45 Policy L10 supports the provision of good telecommunications and broadband.
+- a) A safe walking route from Lowick village to the Community Orchard, as shown on the policies map; - b) Walking routes to and between local heritage sites and routes linking the pilgrimage routes of St. Cuthbert's Way and St. Oswald's Way with footpaths in the Parish where feasible. - c) A circular Parish Walk following its boundary is being developed as shown on the policies map. - 4.39 Policy L10 supports the provision of good telecommunications and broadband.
 This has been found to be particularly important in rural areas for businesses to operate effectively.
-Public consultation has shown that there is support for the improvement of broadband infrastructure, both for residents, but also to help rural businesses and enterprises, and to help people to be able to work from home. - 4.46 All new developments should ensure that fibre-optic connections are made available in all new development.

-4.47 Many parts of the Neighbourhood Area have poor phone reception and 4G.
+Public consultation has shown that there is support for the improvement of broadband infrastructure, both for residents, but also to help rural businesses and enterprises, and to help people to be able to work from home. - 4.40 All new developments should ensure that fibre-optic connections are made available in all new development. - 4.41 Many parts of the Neighbourhood Area have poor phone reception and 4G.
 In order to improve this, the policy supports the provision of better telecommunications equipment, but seeks to ensure that it has a minimal impact on local landscapes.
 To achieve this, it is always best to use existing buildings or other structures, in order to avoid a proliferation of masts.
 The church in Lowick is considered to be a suitable place to position a mast, should the opportunity arise.